bglendenning/itemtimingtrainer/README.md

 # Using Item Timing Trainer

-Clone the repository and open `index.html` in a web browser.
+Item Timing Trainer can be accessed at its GitHub Pages [page](https://bglendenning.github.io/itemtimingtrainer/).
 The page contains instructions for how to operate the game.

 # Customization

 Though Item Timing Trainer is designed to represent Quake Live item properties, various features can be customized to represent other games or desired scenarios.
+To do so, clone the repository and edit `index.html`.
+To test changes, open the local copy of `index.html` in a web browser.

 ## Items